Price: £95 PLUS VAT

 This conference will examine policy priorities for improving mental health in light of proposed reforms to the Mental Health Act and the critical challenges currently being faced around service delivery in the wake of the pandemic.

-It will be a timely opportunity to discuss optimising funding, the key priorities for improving mental health in England, and the impact of the pandemic on meeting long-term aims for improving mental health outcomes, in the context of the Government preparing a Mental Health Bill following recent consultation on reforming the Mental Health Act.
+With the Government preparing a Mental Health Bill following recent consultation on reforming the Mental Health Act, this will be a timely opportunity to discuss optimising funding, the key priorities for improving mental health in England, and the impact of the pandemic on meeting long-term aims for improving mental health outcomes.

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department of Health and Social Care; Foreign, Commonwealth & Development Office; and NHS Test and Trace.
-Also due to attend are representatives from the Health Innovation Network; NIHR; Oxford Brookes University; and Rare Autoinflammatory Conditions' Community - UK (RACC-UK).
+Places have been reserved by parliamentary pass holders from both Houses of Parliament, and officials from the Department for Education; the Department of Health and Social Care; Foreign, Commonwealth & Development Office; the Home Office; and NHS Test and Trace.
+Also due to attend are representatives from Boehringer Ingelheim; City Health Care Partnership; Counselling in Herts; David Lynch Foundation UK; Elysium Healthcare; Falmouth University; Health Innovation Network; Healthwatch Worcestershire; London Borough of Harrow; NIHR; Our Time; Oxford Academic Health Science Network; Oxford Brookes University; Pact; Rare Autoinflammatory Conditions' Community; Social Work England; Somerset NHS Foundation Trust; St Luke's Hospice Basildon and Thurrock; Stockton-on-Tees Borough Council; Sussex Community NHS Foundation Trust; The British Psychological Society; The Open University; The Royal College of Speech and Language Therapists; Turning Point; University of Hertfordshire; and University of Liverpool.

 This is a full-scale conference taking place online***